go-graphite/graphite-ch-optimizer/README.md

 `make docker`

 To launch the container run the following command on the host with a running ClickHouse server:
-`docker run --net=host --rm innogames/graphite-ch-optimizer:latest`
+`docker run --net=host --rm ghcr.io/go-graphite/graphite-ch-optimizer:latest`

+Other versions are available on the [packages](https://github.com/go-graphite/graphite-ch-optimizer/pkgs/container/graphite-ch-optimizer) page.

 ## FAQ
 * The `go` version 1.13 or newer is required